Beginners guide on how to use a camera and take better photos

 Main camera controls, from the top

-Lens – See our guide to lens types to learn more about lenses, but without this, you won’t be able to take any photos.
+Lens – See our guide to lens types to learn more about lenses: without one, you won’t be able to take any photos!

-On/Off switch – use this to switch the camera on and off.
-A useful tip: make sure you switch it off when not in use to save your battery life.
+On/Off switch – A useful tip: make sure you switch it off when not in use to save your battery life.

 Shutter release button – This is what you use to take photos, and it has two stages or steps.
 If you learn the two-step process, it’ll help you make sure you get correctly focused photos.
-Half press this and it activates Auto Focus (AF), and by looking at the screen or viewfinder you’ll be able to confirm that focus is correct.
-Once this is done you then fully depress/press the button to tell the camera you want it to “release” the shutter and take the photo.
+Half press this to activate Auto Focus (AF).
+By looking at the screen or viewfinder you’ll be able to confirm that focus is correct.
+With this done, then fully depress/press the button to instruct the camera to “release” the shutter and take the photo.

-Command dials – These are used to adjust settings, such as exposure compensation, or the aperture and shutter speed, depending what mode you are in.
+Command dials – These are used to adjust settings, such as exposure compensation, or the aperture and shutter speed, depending on which mode you are in.

-Mode dial – Most cameras feature a mode dial, but if it doesn’t have one then it may have a mode button, or a way of switching to different shooting modes.
-For the purposes of this article we’ll be quickly going over the main modes on the dial, but will go into more depth in the next article.
+Mode dial – Most cameras feature a mode dial.
+If yours doesn’t have one then it may have a mode button, or other way of switching to different shooting modes.
+For the purposes of this article we’ll run through the main modes on a dial.

-There are some of the other main modes you’ll find on most cameras:
+Here are some other main modes found on most cameras:

 • Auto (or intelligent Auto)